shahid129/sully-s-kitchen/README.md

 - Iframe
     - After running the lighthouse, i figuired out that the name attribute was missing for iframe.

+I wrote most of the html and css in vs code and copied and pasted it. that was a mistake.
+Hence git add, commit and push is missing in the beginning.

 ## TECHNOLOGY
 - HTML
 - CSS